LCSW vs. MFT: What’s the Difference?

 • Sexual dysfunction

-• Anyone seeking to practice as an MFT needs to have an advanced degree from an accredited program.
+Anyone seeking to practice as an MFT needs to have an advanced degree from an accredited program.
 Numerous organizations are responsible for accreditation, including the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), and the Masters in Psychology and Counseling Accreditation Council (MPCAC).

-Benefits of Earning an MFT Degree Online
+• Benefits of Earning an LCSW or MFT Degree Online

 Technological advancements have greatly improved the quality of online instruction.
 Students in these programs often find that the curriculum is just as advanced as in-person learning and that the level of interaction is equal to what they’d experience in a traditional learning environment.
+Additionally, many online degree programs hold the same accreditations as their on-ground counterparts.

 Learn More About CACREP and MPCAC Accreditation

-If you’re interested in a career in mental health, deciding between these two paths — MFT vs. LCSW — can be difficult.
+If you’re interested in a career in mental health, deciding between these two paths — LMFT vs. LCSW — can be difficult.
 It’s important to understand what each role entails, including the prerequisites to land the job.
 Examining the job market and average salary for each profession can also help you make an informed decision.

 Education

-MFTs must also have a master’s degree, though they have a little more leeway in picking a field of study.
-While a master’s in MFT is most common, advanced degrees in psychology or a related mental health field are also acceptable.
+An advanced degree is required for either role.
+LCSWs need to hold a Master of Social Work (MSW).
+LMFTs must also have a master’s degree, though they have a little more leeway in picking a field of study.
+While a master’s in marriage and family therapy is most common, advanced degrees in psychology or a related mental health field are also acceptable.

 Regarding an undergraduate education, a bachelor’s degree in most fields is sufficient to enter a master’s program for either role.
 For LCSWs, a bachelor’s in social work is most common.
 Degrees in related fields, such as public policy and social services, psychology, or sociology, can also help prepare students for an MSW program.
-Students looking to quickly advance their education may be interested in an accelerated online msw program.
+Students looking to quickly advance their education may be interested in an accelerated online MSW program.

 Training

 Both roles require some amount of clinical training after earning a master’s degree.
-MFTs gain hands-on experience through supervised clinical work, typically in the form of an internship or a residency.
+LMFTs gain hands-on experience through supervised clinical work, typically in the form of an internship or a residency.
 Working under the supervision of a licensed professional, these experiences help them learn how to provide family therapy, group therapy, psychotherapy, and other types of interventions.

 Clinical social workers need to have at least two years of supervised clinical experience to earn a license, often through an internship.
 Their training can take place in various settings depending on their chosen specialty and career goals, including schools, hospitals, community service organizations, or social service agencies.